zozoheir/tinyllm/README.md

 - **Finite State Machine design:** Manages the function's lifecycle through defined states, ensuring controlled and predictable execution.

 ## API model
 LLM Functions are designed to behave like a web API.
-All Functions take "role" and "content" as input arguments and will always, even if failed, return a dictionary response.
+All Functions will always, even if failed, return a dictionary response.

 #### Validation
 Validations are defined through a Pydantic model and are provided to the Function using input_validator, output_validator and output_processing_validator args to a Function